MaciejUberna/BlogHttpRequestsTest/README.md

 # BlogHttpRequestsTest
- Simple Blogger page that tests Ajax/Http requests
+ Simple Blogger page that tests Ajax/Http requests in "blog-http-requests-test", and also praktice routing in:
+ "routing--react-suspense-start"
+ and
+ "routing-assignment-problem"
+ Folder projects.

 # Starter Web Project

-Folder containing the project is: blog-http-requests-test
+Folder containing the project is:

+blog-http-requests-test

 or